 Many patients have questions about the safety of epidural in patients with low back tattoos.
 Again not much information is available but most anesthesiologists have no problem giving an epidural to a woman with a back tattoo.

 Henna as a temporary tattoo is generally considered safe as long as it involves orange, red, brown, cinnamon, brick, chocolate, or coffee tattoos that last one to four weeks.
 Black henna tattoos are unsafe for everyone due to para-phenylendiamine (PPD), which causes burns, blisters and various reactions that may last for months.

-Women are encouraged not to have piercings done on the bellybutton, nipples or genitals during pregnancy due to the physical changes that happen pregnancy.
-Specifically as your breasts and stomach grow, the holes may have trouble healing putting you at greater risk for infection.
+Women are encouraged not to have piercings done on the bellybutton, nipples or genitals during pregnancy due to the physical changes that happen in pregnancy.
+Specifically as your breasts and stomach grow, the holes may have trouble healing, putting you at greater risk for infection.
 Nipple piercings are especially susceptible to stubborn infections and should be avoided if you’re pregnant or trying.

 Most health care providers advise against any activity that might raise your body temperature, such as saunas or tanning beds.
 Overheating is associated with spinal malformations in the baby.

 Some studies also link UV rays and folic acid deficiency.
 Folic acid prevents neural tube defects, such as spina bifida, and is especially important in the first trimester.
 During pregnancy, your skin is more susceptible to burning and chloasma, the dark splotches that appear on the face during pregnancy.
 Check with us about the safety of all types tanning during pregnancy.

 Self-tanners contain the chemical dihydroxyacetone (DHA) which has been used since 1960 in cosmetics with no problems reported.
 Test a patch of skin before using these products as your skin may be much more sensitive during pregnancy.